Skip to main content

 Elise Alspach, Ph.D., assistant professor of molecular microbiology and immunology, and her team identify sex-based differences in immune responses against tumors.
 Photo by Sarah Conroy.

 Alspach and her team aimed to understand what determines good T-cell responses in patients, why some patients seem to have better T-cell responses than others, and why some patients respond well to immunotherapies.
-Research findings recently published in Cancer Immunology Research shows that a protein called CXCL13 that has recently been linked to immunotherapy response in patients is more highly expressed in females compared to males.
+Research findings recently published in Cancer Immunology Research show that a protein called CXCL13 that has recently been linked to immunotherapy response in patients is more highly expressed in females than males.
 Additionally, Alspach and her team found that CXCL13 expression is a better marker of immunotherapy response in females than in males.

 Elise Alspach, Ph.D., does research on a computer in a lab on SLU's campus.
 Her back is turned away from the computer screen.